 For some of people, redefining retirement means launching an entirely new career; others are using their existing skills and applying them to entirely new causes.
 Still others are using their entrepreneurial skills to create new socially-minded businesses or engage in philanthropy with your family.

 Regardless of the specific form it takes, the best retirement typically involves some ideal balance between work, leisure, family, and community.
 A successful retirement will fully engage our core strengths and passions.
 It’s got to be driven by your purpose and values.
+Here’s a short video that explains it:

 Take a Free Assessment